antsif-a/guard/README.md

-# guard
+# Guard

-Guard is a Discord bot made for improved and easier moderation.
+Guard is a Discord bot built for improved and easy moderation.